Keksuccino/docs_fancymenu/docs/custom-guis.md

 You can also open your custom GUI via an [in-game command](./commands#openguiscreen).
 This even allows you to remotely open the GUI for other users!

+# Overriding an Existing Screen

+A Custom GUI can automatically replace a Vanilla or mod screen whenever that screen opens.

+1. Create the replacement Custom GUI first.
+2. Open the Vanilla or mod screen you want to replace.
+3. Enable **Customization -> Settings -> Advanced Customization Mode** in the menu bar.
+4. Select **Customization -> Custom GUIs -> Override Current with Custom GUI**.
+5. Confirm the warning and choose the replacement Custom GUI.

+FancyMenu immediately opens the replacement, saves the rule, and substitutes the Custom GUI whenever the target screen is opened afterward.
+Because the original screen is being replaced, overrides can cause unexpected behavior when a screen depends on its own initialization or interaction logic.
+Test every overridden screen and its navigation paths carefully.

+To review or remove rules, open **Customization -> Custom GUIs -> Manage Overridden Screens**.
+Override rules and Custom GUI definitions are both stored in `config/fancymenu/custom_gui_screens.txt`.

 # Popup Mode

 Starting with FancyMenu v3.8.0, Custom GUIs support a "Popup Mode" that makes them look like a popup getting opened on top of another screen (the previous screen the Custom GUI got opened from).
 This setting can be toggled individually for each Custom GUI in its settings.